Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Material Selection: Whenever possible, use materials that generate less dust.
 Consider modifying processes or materials to reduce dust production.

 Engineering Controls: Use engineering controls like enclosure and isolation to prevent dust dispersion.
-A Ventilation system and dust collection system, should be strategically placed to capture dust before it becomes a hazard.
+A Ventilation system and any dust collection system, should be strategically placed to capture dust before it becomes a combustible dust hazard.

-Maintenance: Regularly maintain and inspect equipment, dust collection systems, and safety systems to ensure they function as intended.
+Maintenance: Regularly maintain and inspect equipment, any dust collection system, and safety systems to ensure they function as intended, preventing a combustible dust hazard.

 Documentation: Keep detailed records of all dust-related activities, risk assessments, and safety measures to track and manage potential issues.